 Do you wish you could cut a few strokes off your golf score?
 Does your child always seem to be just a few steps away from the soccer ball?
 Having trouble returning your tennis partner's serve?
 Vision, just like speed and strength, is an important component in sports.

-And there is much more to vision than just seeing clearly.
-Your vision is composed of many interrelated skills that can affect how well you play your sport.
-However, just as exercise and practice can increase your speed and strength, it can also improve your visual fitness and accuracy.
+Vision is much more than just seeing clearly.
+Many interrelated vision skills affect how well you play your sport.
+Just as exercise and practice can increase your speed and strength, they can also improve your visual fitness and accuracy.

-Because all sports have different visual demands, an optometrist with expertise in sports vision can assess your unique visual system and recommend the proper eyeglasses or contact lenses, or design a vision therapy program to maximize your visual skills for your specific sport.
-Remember, a thorough eye examination by your doctor of optometry is a great place to begin "getting the winning edge."
+An optometrist with expertise in sports vision can thoroughly assess your unique visual system.
+He or she can then recommend the proper eyeglasses or contact lenses, or design a vision therapy program to maximize your visual skills for your specific sport.